AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValue.md

 * Volume-based pricing

 * Free experimentation without the financial commitment

+* Value is also dependent on how you use it

 If you’re still not convinced, DataPredict ecosystem probably isn’t for you.
 And that’s okay.